UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     In [17]: x = l[3],

-then a bit further down, x was used:
+Then a bit further down, x was used:

 .. code-block:: python